MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Method

 Performing a single meta-update step involves backpropagating through the entire inner-loop optimization, which requires retaining the computational graph in GPU memory to compute second-order gradients \cite{finn2017model}.\footnote{Updating $\theta$ necessitates backpropagation through all inner-loop parameters $\phi_{1:G}$, each of which is itself a function of $\theta$.
 Consequently, computing the update for $\theta$ involves Hessian-vector products, which in turn demand storing the complete inner-loop computational graph.
 More information can be found in \autoref{supp:secord}.} This resource-intensive task does not scale well to high-dimensional signals.
 While first-order approximations \cite{finn2017model,nichol2018first} or auto-decoder training approaches that do not rely on second-order optimization exist \cite{park2019deepsdf}, recent research has shown that this results in severe performance drops or unstable training \cite{dupont2022data,dupont2022coin++}.
 To overcome this limitation, we propose to make use of a \textbf{reduced context set} $\mathcal{C}_{\mathtt{red}}^{(i)}$ during the inner-loop optimization \cite{tack2023learning}.
 This reduced context set contains a subset of the full context set $\mathcal{C}_{\mathtt{red}}^{(i)}\leq\mathcal{C}^{(i)}$, thus saving GPU memory that is required for second-order optimization.
 We obtain the reduced context set by randomly sampling $\gamma|\mathcal{C}^{(i)}|$ coordinate-value pairs from $\mathcal{C}^{(i)}$.
-We empirically find that reducing the selection ratio $\gamma$ results in marginal performance drops, while significantly reducing the required GPU memory and speeding up the training (see \autoref{tab:ablation_selectionratio}).
+We empirically find that reducing the selection ratio $\gamma$ results in marginal performance drops, while significantly reducing the required GPU memory and speeding up the training (see \autoref{tab:ablation_selectionratio}). \paragraph{Fitting Neural Fields at Test Time} Given the meta-learned model parameters $\theta^{*}$, we fit a NF to each signal $s_1, ..., s_N$, by optimizing the signal-specific parameter vectors $\phi^{(1)}, ..., \phi^{(N)}$.
+We start with initializing a signal-specific parameter vector $\phi^{(i)}:=\mathbf{0}$ and optimize $\phi^{(i)}$ for $H$ steps by minimizing $\mathcal{L}_{\mathtt{MSE}}(\phi^{(i)}, \theta^{*}; \mathcal{C}^{(i)})$.
+We do this for all $N$ signals.
+As no second-order optimization is required at test time (see \autoref{fig:meta_learn}), we can make use of the full context set $\mathcal{C}^{(i)}$, i.e., we use all the available information at test time.
+A set of NFs representing the signals $s_1, ..., s_N$ is therefore defined by the network architecture, the shared model parameters $\theta^{*}$, and the signal-specific parameters $\phi^{(1)}, ..., \phi^{(N)}$.
+While meta-learning $\theta^{*}$ requires solving a complex optimization problem, fitting a NF at test time (i.e., optimizing $\phi^{(i)}$) simply requires $H$ SGD updates, which results in fast and low-resource inference ($<\SI{0.5}{\second}$ and $<\SI{1}{\giga\byte}$ GPU memory for a $64\times64$ image), a desirable property in medical applications.